The team behind Convocation at Humber College asked grads a series of questions ahead of the June 17 virtual convocation celebration.

-Some of the clips will appear in the premiere event video, broadcast at 2 p.m. on June 17.
+Some of the clips appeared in the premiere event video, which was broadcast at 2 p.m. on June 17.

 Virtual convocation, tangible mementos

-Grads are receiving a series of items in the mail leading up to and following virtual convocation.
+Grads received a series of items in the mail leading up to and following virtual convocation.

 When graduates receive their credentials in the mail, they’ll have access to a more personalized message, this one from President Chris Whitaker.
 All they need to do is scan the QR code provided and watch Whitaker’s video message.
 According to the convocation team, if grads watch until the end, they’ll get a comical surprise.